bxparks/AceTime/CLOCK_GUIDE.md

     * performs periodic syncing with referenceClock
     * if the referenceClock does not keep time after power loss, then the date/time much be reset after reinitialization
-    * an example configuration would use the `NtpClock` or `DS3231Clock` as the referenceClock, and set the `backupClock` to `nullptr`
-        * the `backupClock` is not needed because both the `NptClock` and `DS3231Clock` will preserve their time through a power loss
 * `SystemClock{Loop,Coroutine}(nullptr, backupClock)`
     * `millis()` used as the reference
     * date and time retrieve from backupClock upon initial startup
+    * `backupClock` updated when `SystemClock::setNow()` is called
-    * I think the `backupClock` gets set only when the user manually calls `SystemClock::setNow()`, no further syncing happens to the backupClock.
+    * no further syncing happens to the backupClock
     * It is difficult to see this configuration being useful in practice, so I don't recommend it.
 * `SystemClock{Loop,Coroutine}(referenceClock, backupClock)`
     * the `referenceClock` and `backupClock` are assumed to be different
-    * using both `referenceClock` and `backupClock` provides the most redundancy and rapid initialization
+    * using both provides the redundancy and rapid initialization
     * see example below where the `referenceClock` is an `NtpClock` which can take many seconds to initialize, and the `backupClock` is a `DS3231` which can initialize the `SystemClock` quickly when the board